-My child has been reading since they was four.
-Should I still start them with the Kindergarten curriculum?
+My child has been reading since she was four.
+Should I still start her with the Kindergarten curriculum?

 Many students come into Oak Meadow already knowing how to read, or being familiar with the letters.
 Our approach to letters and numbers is so imaginative and artistic that many children who are already reading find themselves thoroughly enjoying the creative look at something they already know.
 It is often a wonderful experience for students to “play” with the letters in kindergarten, even if they already “know” them.

 For students who are eager for more challenges, it is relatively easy to add depth and complexity to the assignments without having to stray very far from the lesson framework.
 For example, if the assignment is to memorize a four line verse emphasizing the long “a” sound, you might have your son write and illustrate his own original poem instead.
 Or he might create a list of 10 rhyming words with the long “a” sound, and then see how many sentences he can make up using those words.
 Or he might draw a picture that only has long “a” things in it.
 In this way, you are staying within the framework of the lesson (exploring the long “a” sound) but doing so in a creative, challenging way.